MicrosoftDocs/cpp-docs/docs/cpp/using-declaration.md

 }
 ```

-## Example: local declarations and using declarations
+## Example: Local declarations and using declarations

 With respect to functions in namespaces, if a set of local declarations and using declarations for a single name are given in a declarative region, they must all refer to the same entity, or they must all refer to functions.